 domicilio

-Translation: home; residence; address; domicile
+Translation: home; residence; address; domicile (noun)

 Etymology: From Latin 'domicilium', which derives from 'domus' (house, home) and '-cilium' (a place suffix).
 The Latin 'domus' shares the same Indo-European root as English words like 'domestic', 'domicile', and 'domain'.
 The concept of 'domicilio' in Spanish carries legal implications about one's official place of residence.